minhtran-q/kafka-knownledge/README.md

   <br/>

   When the leader parition goes down:
-  1. The Zookeeper informs the Controller.
+  + The Zookeeper informs the Controller.
-  2. The controller selects one of the in-sync replicas (ISR) as the leader.
+  + The controller selects one of the in-sync replicas (ISR) as the leader.
-  3. When the broker comes back up, then it will be assigned again as the leader.
+  + The controller sends a LeaderAndIsrRequest to the new leader and updates the metadata.

   + Ref: https://www.confluent.io/blog/hands-free-kafka-replication-a-lesson-in-operational-simplicity/#:~:text=KAFKA%20REPLICATION:%200%20TO%2060%20IN%201%20MINUTE&text=Every%20topic%20partition%20in%20Kafka,in%20the%20presence%20of%20failures.
   + Ref: https://medium.com/@anchan.ashwithabg95/fault-tolerance-in-apache-kafka-d1f0444260cf
 </details>
 <details>
-  <summary>Recovery</summary>
+  <summary>Broker recovery</summary>
   <br/>

   + Kafka ensures that committed messages are replicated to all in-sync replicas.